codess-aus/DP-200/README.md

 You should not create an external data source with the BLOB_STORAGE type.
 This type is used when executing bulk operations with an on-premises SQL Server or Azure SQL Database.

+You should use the hash-distributed distribution method for the FactSales table. **Hash-distributed tables achieve the highest query performance for large tables**, splitting the work across multiple compute nodes.

+You should use the replicated table option for the DimBusinessUnits table.
+This is a **small table in size, and replicating its content across all compute nodes will improve performance when joining with other tables**.

+You should use **round-robin** distribution for the StagingFactTable table.
+This method **distributes table rows evenly across all distributions and improves loading performance** during the ETL process.